Tsingtao Brewery: National marketing

 Before the 1949 takeover by the new PRC government, the brewery had used imported raw material and water from the Laoshan mountain.
 With the outbreak of the Korean War and the resulting embargo of the People's Republic by the West, the brewery was forced to use domestic products, and the government encouraged peasants in Shandong to harvest the necessary raw materials (mainly hops and barley) themselves.
 The government used various incentives, like free seeds, to achieve this goal.

 The brewery had previously used nationalistic marketing strategies, and after the switchover to production using only domestic material this nationalist marketing effort was increased.
 However, the brewery still maintained its international roots.

 International Beer Festival

 The brewery first applied for permission for a Qingdao International Beer Festival in 1991 and received approval and support from the Qingdao municipal administration, even to the extent that the city became the main sponsor.
 The first festival was opened on June 23, 1991, and has been held annually ever since.
 The festival was named "International Beer Festival" to attract foreigners as well as Chinese, although the main purpose of the festival was to make the brand more popular for domestic consumers.

 The festival is usually held in late August and lasts for 14 days.
 During the festival, there are shows in the city and people enjoy many varieties of international beer instead of only Tsingtao.
 Nowadays the International Beer Festival is not meant simply to publicize the Tsingtao Brewery, but also to encourage the development of Qingdao's beer culture.

+Controversies

+On October 23, 2023, a video of a worker urinating into a brewery tank went viral on social media.